Crocus98/ZK-KYC-DSIG/README.md

 ## **ZK-KYC-DSIG: An eIDAS2 Compliant Privacy Preserving Identity Verification Framework via Zero Knowledge Proof and Digital Signature**

+A detailed description of the project can be found in the docs folder.

 ---

 ## Requirements: